 The Upside: Why You’ll Love It

-• Unmatched Convenience: For families with kids, this is a game-changer.
+- Unmatched Convenience: For families with kids, this is a major upgrade.
 Children can easily grab their juice boxes, string cheese, or fruit cups without standing with the main door agape.
 It’s a small change that streamlines the daily kitchen chaos.

 The Downsides: Potential Deal-Breakers